sbjeffery/ARC/README.md

 ### notebook files.

 A set of notebook files with the working files and dev and testing for the individual solutions is attached.
 These include some additioanl links and testing for the manual_solve file.

+### Common features and generalisation.

+The ARC paper (https://arxiv.org/pdf/1911.01547.pdf) refers to the need for a better definition and benchmarks for general intellegence, arguing that the focus on narrow intellegence across a single game or problem type is a poor substitute for more work on generality and adaption in system to new unseen problems.

+Many of the ARC problems, being resticted to a 2D grid world, have a limited set of tranformations that can result from moving the points of the input grid to a new output grid, generally of a different shape.
+In the problems selected above there is a small sub set of geometric transformations, shape identification, joining points to make a line, and affine transformations (reflection, transation and rotation).
+These actions then form a subset of the potential transformations but with the selected problems having several of these transformation in common.
+In this case the subset of transformation form partial set of transformation that can be performed.
+While the first two problems developed our understanding on the tranformations and potential skimage implementations, the third system (36d67576) is a more difficult problem which contains a micro set of very narrow generalisation for this problem set.

+The 36d67576 function can be gneralised to other problems of this type and it contains elements of the ARC problem.
+There is a small set of eight transformations that represent the actions available to the system.
+There is a skill option selection system that uses a score to evaluate the options and an update function that takes the appropriate action.
+So that for this fully described task the system evaluates all the eight possible transformation options, scores them and selects the appropriate action.

+While only possessing 'rather little mechanism and lots of blank sheets' like myself, I hope it illustrates some of the ideas.
+S